andresetianata/sejutacita/README.md

 ### In case you want to run with npm
 1. npm install
 2. create .env file in project root folder, containing database credentials (since I've deployed my mongo in my own EC2 instance and open the port).
-I've sent the pic on Whatsapp about the credentials.
+I've sent the creds on Whatsapp.
 3. npm start